randy3k/homebrew-r/README.md

 As [homebrew-science](https://github.com/Homebrew/homebrew-science) has been deprecated, this tap is now used to host the formula for [RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) and other related stuffs.
 The bottles are built by [CircieCI](https://circleci.com/gh/randy3k/homebrew-r) and uploaded to Github release page.
+Eventually, I would like to move this repo to [brewsci/base](https://github.com/brewsci/homebrew-base/pull/5).

 ## Installing rstudio-server